Unity-Technologies/com.unity.selection-groups/Documentation~/goql.md

 will match all **GameObjects** that are named "Head".

-A name filter can also use wildcards at the beginning and end of the name, E.g.:
+A name filter can also use wildcards at the beginning and end of the name, e.g.:

 * `*Head`: all **GameObjects** that have a name ending with "Head".
 * `Head*`: all **GameObjects** that have a name beginning with "Head".